 When the buffer is full an error will be raised, alerting the client that further writes are blocked until a slot becomes free.

-The client can opt to overwrite the oldest data with a forced write.
+When the buffer is full, the client can opt to overwrite the oldest data with a forced write.
 In this case, two more elements — A & B — are added and they overwrite the 3 & 4:

 [ ][A][B][ ]

 Because there is space available, if the client again uses overwrite to store C & D then the space where 5 & 6 were stored previously will be used not the location of 7 & 8.
 7 is still the oldest element and the buffer is once again full.

 In order to run the tests, issue the following command from the exercise directory:

 rebar3 is used as it is the official build and

 dependency management tool for erlang now.
 Please refer to the tracks installation